Our Test Criteria

 For our Android-based test models we use the app "Stability Test" to judge the minimum runtime.
 If the app does not run on the device (due to compatibility issues) then we run a 3D game which simulates high load, thus, allowing us to measure the minimum runtime of the test model.

-For IOS-based devices we use the app Epic Citadel in demo mode.
+For IOS-based devices we use the PUBG in the lobby (Ultra HD details, max framerate).

 - Maximum runtime: the "Reader's" test of the Battery Eater tool is used to measure the maximum runtime of the test model.
 The brightness is set to minimum and all power-saving options are turned on.
 The Windows power plan is set to "Power Saver" and WLAN and Bluetooth are switched off.